mcdemarco/the-new-kitchen-cookbook/quick-bread/alevropita.md

 * 1/2 c. milk
 * 1 egg
 * 1/4 c. plain yogurt
+* 1/4 tsp. baking powder
 * 1/4 tsp. salt
 * dash pepper

 ### Topping

 * oregano to taste
 * 1/2 c. crumbled feta
-* 1 1/2 T olive oil, plus more for the pan
+* 1 T olive oil, plus more for the pan

 ## Directions

 1. Preheat the oven to 400° F.
 2. Oil a pie tin and place it in the oven to warm.
 3. Mix the dough ingredients, optionally in a stand mixer.
 (A paddle is fine for this recipe.)
 4. Prep the toppings if necessary.
 5. Take out the pie tin and brush to distribute the oil.
 6. Pour in the dough.